0%

 Timing the Bite

-Critical Seasonal Closure: The area from Otter Creek Reservoir upstream to the Angle Diversion is strictly CLOSED to fishing from January 1 through 6:00 a.m. on the second Saturday of July to protect spawning fish.
+Critical Seasonal Closure: To protect spawning fish, the area from Otter Creek Reservoir upstream to the Angle Diversion is strictly CLOSED to all fishing from January 1 through 6:00 a.m. on the second Saturday of July.

 Backup Plan: Piute Reservoir

-If the notorious afternoon winds blow you off the main basin of Otter Creek, or if spring runoff severely degrades the water clarity, do not pack up and head home.
-Piute Reservoir is your immediate audible.
+If the notorious afternoon winds blow you off the main basin of Otter Creek, or if you simply want a change of scenery, do not pack up and head home.
+Piute Reservoir is your immediate audible, located just 15 to 20 minutes north via US-89.

 Tight lines!